Connections between Abelian sandpile models and the $K$-theory of weighted Leavitt path algebras

 A graph is called \emph{row-finite} if any vertex emits a finite number (possibly zero) of edges.
 The graph $E$ is called \emph{finite} if $E^0$ and $E^1$ are finite sets.
 In this paper we assume throughout that all graphs are row-finite, and thus $E^0_{\reg}$ consists of all vertices which are not sinks.

 A {\it path} $p$ in $E$ is a sequence $p=e_{1}e_{2}\cdots e_{n}$ of edges in $E$ such that $r(e_{i})=s(e_{i+1})$ for $1\leq i\leq n-1$.
 We define $s(p) = s(e_{1})$, and $r(p) =r(e_{n})$.
 By definition, the \emph{length} $|p|$ of $p$ is $n$.
 We assign the length zero to vertices.
 A \emph{closed path} (based at $v$) is a path $p$ such that $s(p)=r(p)=v$.
-A \emph{cycle} (based at $v$) is a closed path $p=e_1\cdots e_n$ based at $v$ such that $s(e_i)\neq s(e_j)$ for any $i\neq j$.
+A \emph{cycle} (based at $v$) is a closed path $p=e_1 e_2 \cdots e_n$ based at $v$ such that $s(e_i)\neq s(e_j)$ for any $i\neq j$.

 A collection of graphs which will be the primary focus of this article is now easy to define.

 \begin{deff} A finite directed graph $E$ is called a \emph{sandpile graph} if $E$ has a unique sink (denote it by $s$), and for every $v\in E^0$ there is a path $p$ with $s(p)=v$ and $r(p) = s$. \end{deff}